salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: You see, Chicombutso isn't just building one car.
 He has created something much more bigger, an energy system that could power any vehicle around the world.
 And he is really to partner with major auto manufacturers to transform the entire industry.

 Link 11: And why aren't the world's major car manufacturers queuing up to partner with Chicombutso?
-Why is he only selling this technology direct to consumer... via a series of Zimbabwean YouTube influencers?
+Why is he only selling this technology direct to consumers?
+And why is he marketing it via a series of Zimbabwean YouTube influencers?

-People like this guy, Zim Tech Guy, who normally does technology reviews, but in recent weeks seems to have hard-pivoted to covering Maxwell Chicombutso's... inventions.
+I think it's because only the best and most highly coveted products are marketed this way:

-I think it's because only the best and most highly coveted products are sold this way.
+Influencers like this guy, Zim Tech Guy, who normally does technology reviews, but in recent weeks seems to have hard-pivoted to covering Maxwell Chicombutso's... inventions.

 There's no class of people more highly respected; less easily corrupted than social media influencers.